 How long should my statement of purpose be?Your personal statement should be no more than 1,000 words.
 It should include the reasons why you are interested in the programme, highlight your relevant experience and suitability for the programme as well as future plans.

-We will not email any acceptance an acknowledgment at this stage, however if you want to be certain that your online acceptance has been logged, please email firstname.lastname@example.org for a confirmation.
+We will not email any acknowledgment at this stage, however if you want to be certain that your online reply has been logged, please email firstname.lastname@example.org for confirmation.

-If you subsequently decide not to take up the offer because you did not get your scholarship, just let us know and we will amend your records and release your place and offer it to another student.
+If you decide later on not to take up the offer just let us know.
+We will amend your records.

-Please note that Admissions Office cannot deal with accommodation enquiries or issues.
+Kindly note however that Admissions cannot help you with accommodation issues.